cuba-labs/java-electron-tutorial/README.md

 Previously, I’ve already told you about our experience with Vaadin in the blog post: https://vaadin.com/blog/cuba-studio-how-we-use-vaadin-for-our-web-development-tool

-For me, It is battle proven Java framework that enables us to build complex UI without a single line of HTML and JS.
+For me, it is battle-proven Java framework that enables us to build complex UI without a single line of HTML and JS.
 Let’s employ it as a basis for our UI.

 I will create a simple Vaadin application from scratch.
 First, we need to add necessary dependencies to build.gradle script, enable `war` and `gretty` plugins:
 ```java